contentful/contentful.js/README.md

   .catch(err => console.log(err));
 ```

-You can try and change the above example at [Tonic](https://tonicdev.com/npm/contentful), or if you'd prefer a more Browser oriented example, check out this [JSFiddle](https://jsfiddle.net/contentful/kefaj4s8/) version of our Product Catalogue demo app.
+Check out this [JSFiddle](https://jsfiddle.net/contentful/kefaj4s8/) version of our Product Catalogue demo app.

-### Using this SDK with the Preview API
+### Using this library with the Preview API

-This SDK can also be used with the Preview API.
+This library can also be used with the Preview API.
 In order to do so, you need to use the Preview API Access token, available on the same page where you get the Delivery API token, and specify the host of the preview API, such as:

 ```js
 const contentful = require("contentful");